 Sure, if you’re writing a press release or a white paper, you might want to do away with the contractions.
 But generally, they’re a good way to make people hear your VOICE while they’re reading, because they reproduce the flow of spoken language.

 It might be a good idea to take a look at your tones of voice and set rules for which use contractions and which don’t.

-8. How do we use quote marks?
+8. How do we use quotation marks?

-My rules for quote marks:
+My rules for quotation marks: